clackro/Navigation-Web-Site/README.md

 #  Navigation Website

-Bu proje, çeşitli bağlantılar ve bir arama işlevi içeren bir gezinme web sitesidir.
-Kullanıcılar, farklı kategorilerdeki bağlantılara kolayca erişebilir ve Google'da arama yapabilirler.
+This project is a navigation website with various links and a search function.
+Users can easily access links in different categories and search on Google.

-## Proje Yapısı
+## Project Structure

-Proje aşağıdaki dosya ve klasör yapısına sahiptir:
+The project has the following file and folder structure:

-## Kullanılan Teknolojiler
+## Technologies Used

 - HTML
 - CSS
 - JavaScript

-## Özellikler
+## Features

-- Farklı kategorilerdeki bağlantılara erişim
+- Access to links in different categories
-- Google'da arama yapma işlevi
+- Google search functionality
-- Düğmelere tıklama animasyonları
+- Button click animations
-- Pacman animasyonu
+- Pacman animation

-## Kullanım
+## Usage

-- Ana sayfada bulunan düğmelere tıklayarak farklı kategorilere erişebilirsiniz.
+- You can access different categories by clicking on the buttons on the home page.
-- Arama düğmesine tıklayarak Google'da arama yapabilirsiniz.
+- You can search Google by clicking on the search button.
-- Düğmelere tıkladığınızda animasyonlar göreceksiniz.
+-  When you click on the buttons you will see animations.

-## Katkıda Bulunma
+## Contributing

-Katkıda bulunmak isterseniz, lütfen bir pull request gönderin veya bir issue açın.
+If you would like to contribute, please submit a pull request or open an issue.

-## Lisans
+## License

-Bu proje MIT Lisansı ile lisanslanmıştır.
-Daha fazla bilgi için `LICENSE` dosyasına bakın.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.